ZeshuiLi/ZeshuiLi.github.io/_pages/about.md

 Biography
 ---
-Zeshui Li is currently a Ph.D graduate from Nanjing University.
-He is supervised by professor [Guihai Chen](http://cs.nju.edu.cn/gchen/) and associate professor [Haipeng Dai](http://cs.nju.edu.cn/daihp/).
+Zeshui Li is currently a Ph.D graduate from Nanjing University, and he is looking for a postdoctoral position in the field of wireless sensing.
+Durin his doctoral studies, he is supervised by professor [Guihai Chen](http://cs.nju.edu.cn/gchen/) and associate professor [Haipeng Dai](http://cs.nju.edu.cn/daihp/).
 He also has deep cooperation with professor [Wei Wang](http://cs.nju.edu.cn/ww/).

 From 2011 to 2014, he is a member of [XiaoMing-Lab](http://www.xiaoming-lab.com/).